Table of Contents

 ΔG= ΔΗ − Τ ΔS < 0 for spontaneous reactions.

-In other words, the value of the free energy change is negative for a spontaneous reaction and is positive for a nonspontaneous reaction.
+In other words, the value of the free energy change is negative for a spontaneous reaction and positive for a nonspontaneous reaction.
 These processes are also termed exergonic and endergonic, respectively.

-- The change in enthalpy is negative and the change in entropy is positive: This reaction is enthalpically favored (exothermic) and entropically favored, and will be spontaneous (exergonic) at all temperatures.
+- The change in enthalpy is negative and the change in entropy is positive: this reaction is enthalpically favored (exothermic) and entropically favored, and will be spontaneous (exergonic) at all temperatures.

-- The change in enthalpy is negative and the change in entropy is negative: This reaction is enthalpically favored, but entropically opposed, and will only be spontaneous at temperatures below T= ΔΗ/ΔS.
+- The change in enthalpy is negative and the change in entropy is negative: this reaction is enthalpically favored, but entropically opposed, and will only be spontaneous at temperatures below T= ΔΗ/ΔS.

-- The change in enthalpy is positive and the change in entropy is positive: This reaction is enthalpically opposed (endothermic) but entropically favored, and will only be spontaneous at temperatures above T= ΔΗ/ΔS
+- The change in enthalpy is positive and the change in entropy is positive: this reaction is enthalpically opposed (endothermic) but entropically favored, and will only be spontaneous at temperatures above T= ΔΗ/ΔS

-- The change in enthalpy is positive and the change in entropy is negative: This reaction is both enthalpically and entropically opposed, and will be nonspontaneous (endergonic) at all temperatures.
+- The change in enthalpy is positive and the change in entropy is negative: this reaction is both enthalpically and entropically opposed, and will be nonspontaneous (endergonic) at all temperatures.

-Enzymes Catalyze the Reactions of Metabolism
+Enzymes Catalyze Metabolic Reactions

 The enzymatic reactions of metabolism must follow the two laws of thermodynamics in sum, whether they are catabolic or anabolic in nature.
 A given chemical reaction may be endergonic (requiring energy to go from reactants to products) or exergonic (releases energy upon conversion of reactants to products).